AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export type JsonWebTokenTypes = (typeof JsonWebTokenTypes)[keyof typeof JsonWebTokenTypes];

+// Warning: (ae-missing-release-tag) "keyIdMissing" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const keyIdMissing = "key_id_missing";

+// Warning: (ae-missing-release-tag) "LibraryStateObject" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type LibraryStateObject = {
     id: string;
     meta?: Record<string, string>;
 };

+// Warning: (ae-missing-release-tag) "Logger" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export class Logger {
     constructor(loggerOptions: LoggerOptions, packageName?: string, packageVersion?: string);